erikhinderer/redis-rag-workbench/README.md

 - A new loader that converts each sheet into normalized text blocks (or optional Markdown tables) that your existing chunker can handle.

+New loader: shared_components/loaders/xls_loader.py

+This mirrors typical “PDF → text” behavior but for Excel.
+It:

+Reads each sheet with pandas,

+Optionally normalizes headers,

+Produces row-wise “records” rendered as compact key: value lines,

+Yields chunks you can pass to your existing splitter/embedding flow.

 - Minor server changes to accept Excel MIME types and to route Excel files through the new loader.

 - A new storage folder (mirroring pdf_storage/) for raw Excel uploads, e.g. xls_storage/.